visualkev/Edit42/README.md

 # Edit42
-It is desktop configuration editor for FieldStation42 station files, written in python and PySide6
+It is a desktop configuration editor for FieldStation42 station files, written in python and PySide6
 This project is tremendously inspired by the FieldStation42 project

 ## Initial Features: